ValenMorales/editorjs-drag-drop/README.md

   }
 }
 ```
-**Note:** If you are already using [editorjs-undo](https://github.com/kommitters/editorjs-undo) your handleReady function must have the editorjs-undo instance.
+**Note:** If you are also using [editorjs-undo](https://github.com/kommitters/editorjs-undo) your handleReady function must have the editorjs-undo instance.

 ```javascript
 const handleReady = (editor) => {